glands that produce saliva (spit) in the mouth to lubricate and help start the digestion of food.

 see actinic keratosis.

 a change in deoxyribonucleic acid (DNA) that starts in one cell of the body at any time of life after an embryo is formed.
 All the cells that arise from that cell will typically have the same mutation, which in some cases can lead to cancer.
-This kind of mutation is different from inherited mutations, which are present at birth and in all the cells of the body.
+This kind of mutation is different from an inherited mutation, which is present at birth and in all the cells of the body.
 Somatic mutations are not passed on to children.
 Compare to inherited disease.
 See also deoxyribonucleic acid, mutation.

 abbreviated SKY; also called chromosome painting.
-A cytogenetic blood test used to see all the pairs of chromosomes in a cell in different colors.
+A cytogenetic test used to see all the pairs of chromosomes in a cell in different colors.
 See also chromosome, cytogenetics.

 a health professional who is specially trained to work with people to help them communicate clearly.
 Speech therapists help re-establish communication skills and also make sure that patients can eat and drink.